rmarting/rmarting.github.io/_posts/2023-06-12-Improving-a-gh-repository.md

 **Step 1️⃣ - Create your Changelog file**

-This file, usually called `CHANGELOG.md` with the following content:
+Create a file, usually called `CHANGELOG.md`, with the following content:

 ```markdown
 # Changelog